Rodolfo Castro Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks ninth in the league with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Reds have a 5.36 team ERA that ranks 26th among all MLB pitching staffs.
+- The Reds' 5.27 team ERA ranks 26th among all league pitching staffs.

-- Reds pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Reds pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.1 per game).

-- Ashcraft (2-0) takes the mound for the Reds in his fourth start of the season.
-He's put together a 1.42 ERA in 19 2/3 innings pitched, with 17 strikeouts.
+- The Reds are sending Cessa (0-2) out to make his fourth start of the season.
+He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Thursday -- the right-hander tossed 2/3 innings against the Pittsburgh Pirates while surrendering hits.
+- In his last time out -- in relief on Friday -- the right-hander tossed 2/3 innings against the Pittsburgh Pirates while surrendering hits.

+- The 30-year-old has put up a 13.50 ERA and 2.3 strikeouts per nine innings across three games this season, while allowing a batting average of .417 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.